Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 Fm7 – Fm9 – Bb – Bb6 – Eb – Bb/D – Cm7 – Cm7/Bb

-A new instrumental/solo section was also added:
+A new instrumental/solo section was added:

 Fm – Bb – Eb – Bb/D – Cm – Cm7/Bb

-Here’s a chord chart for Toploader’s version of Dancing in the Moonlight.
+Here’s a chord chart for Toploader’s version of Dancing In The Moonlight.

-Dancing In The Moonlight Toploader chord chart.
+Dancing In The Moonlight chord chart, Toploader.

-Dancing In The Moonlight (Toploader) Chord Chart | PDF + iReal Pro
+Dancing In The Moonlight (Toploader) Chord Chart | PDF + iReal Pro Download

 Who wrote Dancing in the Moonlight?